WENXU-codinglife/myDictlet/README.md

 README.md<br/>
 myDictlet: [clickme](https://mydictlet-0.herokuapp.com/)<br/>
-This is a personal project that mainly make use of Python, HTML, JS, CSS, Heroku and PostgreSQL.<br/>
+This is a personal project that is built on Python, HTML, JS, CSS, Heroku and PostgreSQL.<br/>

 I have been working on this project, because, as an non-native English speaker, I have to keep learning and praticing English each single day.
 However, I have found that it is an obstale that I am used to memorizing English words by 'seeing' rather than 'hearing'.
 That is, sometimes I am able to recognize a word immediately when seeing it, but not when merely hearing it, even for those are quite commom like 'economic' or 'privilege'.
-So, I decided to make this handy tool to help me building vocabulary be directly connecting the pronoucation and definition without prioritizing the spelling.
-The new words are stored by the date and could reviewed anytime to check.<br/>
+So, I decided to make this handy tool to help me build vocabulary by directly connecting the pronoucation and definition without prioritizing the spelling.
+The new words are stored by the date and can reviewed anytime.<br/>

 This is an easy-going web application deployed on Heroku so that it is accessable with any devices as long as the Internet is available.
-And the words are stored and managed with PostgreSQL as an Add-on in Heroku.<br/>
+And the words are stored and managed with PostgreSQL as an Add-on on Heroku.<br/>
 As I am self-taugth developing the entire project, I feel so excited and proud, even though it is not huge.<br/>

 In next step, I plan to add registration module and provide individual 'vocabulary-base' for more English learners like me who are in need of it.
 Really hope it could help more people.<br/>